 Cheesemaking is one of those things that feels complicated but is actually a whole lot easier than you expect.
 I like to think of it this way; if a medieval farmer could make cheese in an unsophisticated kitchen… then we can too!
 Here is an overview of everything you need to know about how to make cheese.

 Cheesemaking can be as simple or as complicated as you want.

 If you’re an absolute beginner I recommend starting with labneh or queso blanco, which don’t require any specialized equipment or ingredients.

 However, if you’re interested in trying something more complicated, then I recommend making sure you have the right supplies.

 - Equipment: Most of the equipment needed for making simple cheeses is probably already in your kitchen.
 However, advanced cheeses require temperature regulation, cheese forms, and a press.
 Here is an overview of the specialized equipment involved in cheesemaking, including DIY options.

-- Ingredients: Most cheese is made from milk, culture, and rennet.
+- Ingredients: Most cheese is made from milk, culture, calcium chloride, and rennet.
 Check out this post on cheesemaking ingredients if you’re interested in learning more about the different types of cultures and what kind of milk is best for homemade cheese.